abarrak/abarrak.github.io/_i18n/en/_posts/2016-8-30-optimize-images-from-your-terminal.md

 <img src="{{ site.baseurl_root }}/public/images/opt-img.jpg" class="post-image resize-md center-image" />

-In many times you may find yourself in need for optimzing rapidly a bunch of images in your hands.
-There are handy utility libraries that can help you reduce image sizes with simple commands in the terminal.
+In many times you may need to optimze rapidly a bunch of images at your hands.
+There are handy utilities that can help you reduce image sizes with simple commands in the terminal.
 The following lists some of these tools:

 ### [1.
 OptiPNG: Advanced PNG Optimizer](http://optipng.sourceforge.net/):